Florida governor complains U.S. not doing enough to fight Zika

 In a teleconference on Wednesday, Scott made a plea for more support in fighting Zika, complaining that "Congress and the White House have not been good partners."

-Scott said he asked the U.S. Centers for Disease Control and Prevention for 5,000 Zika antibody tests last week, but so far had only received less than 1,200.
+Scott said he asked the Centers for Disease Control and Prevention for 5,000 Zika antibody tests last week, but so far has only received less than 1,200.
 He had also asked for additional lab support personnel to speed testing.

-Scott also said the state had asked the CDC for 10,000 Zika prevention kits for pregnant women, which had not been provided.
-It has also asked the White House for a detailed plan on how to work with the Federal Emergency Management Agency, which he said had not been provided.
+Scott also said the state has asked the CDC for 10,000 Zika prevention kits for pregnant women, which have not been provided.
+And it has asked the White House for a detailed plan on how to work with the Federal Emergency Management Agency, which he said has not been provided.

-CDC spokesman Tom Skinner said in a statement the agency had been responding to Florida's requests.
+CDC spokesman Tom Skinner said in a statement the agency has been responding to Florida's requests.

 "CDC has and will continue to provide the support to Florida to address the Zika outbreak.
 We've provided millions in federal funds, deployed personnel and we've shipped materials for testing and more for testing still to come," Skinner said in an email.